 In our view, it is indeterminate whether the methodological part is dominated by mathematics or computer science.
 We find that both disciplines can equally contribute here.

 Implementing a proposed method or algorithm is software development, more or less.
-Of course, if the problem is highly computational expensive, techniques of high performance computing, which we also see as part of implementation, should be applied.
+Of course, if the problem is highly computationally expensive, techniques of high performance computing, which we also see as part of implementation, should be applied.
 It is the job of the software developer (or computer scientist) to produce code that efficiently executes the idea of the algorithm.
 In this respect, software validation by suitable tests showing the correctness of the implementation is also necessary at this point.

 Since this part is mostly about software development, it is certainly dominated by computer science.
 Of course, programming can also be done by mathematicians who however act as software developers then.